-- work with an approved hygiene code.
-In this case you automatically fulfil the legal requirements.
-You will find a list of hygiene codes per sector on the (Dutch-language) website of the Netherlands Food and Consumer Product Safety Authority.
+You can also work with an approved hygiene code.
+If you use an approved hygiene code, you automatically fulfil the legal requirements.
+You can find a list of hygiene codes per sector on the (Dutch-language) NVWA website.
+The NVWA monitors if you work according to the hygiene code.

 Catering at fairs and events

 If you prepare and sell food and drinks at fairs or events (in Dutch), you must also have a hygiene code or a HACCP plan in place which the NVWA will inspect.
 Furthermore, market stalls and festival tents must meet specific requirements with regard to hygiene and how they are set up (in Dutch).
 You must for instance make sure your mobile location is easy to clean, is fitted with adequate provisions to clean your hands, tools, and equipment, and have a waste disposal provision.